sscardapane/reprodl2021/README.md

 conda install -y pytorch-lightning -c conda-forge
 ```

-This should be enough to let you run the initial notebook.
+This should be enough to let you run the [initial notebook](https://github.com/sscardapane/reprodl2021/blob/main/Initial%20Notebook.ipynb).
+More information on the use case can be found inside the notebook itself.

 > :warning: For Windows only, install a [backend for torchaudio](https://pytorch.org/audio/stable/backend.html):
 > ```bash